What Camp Placement Participants Receive

 All participants pay an enrollment fee to the International Cooperator, insurance fee and a SEVIS fee.
 Please note that the visa application fee that all participants pay directly to the U.S. Embassy or Consulate is in addition to the fees listed.

 - An orientation and interview to help ensure a camp match that’s right for each participant.

 - A camp placement offer, including stipend, room and board for the duration of the placement.

 - Documents to obtain a J-1 Visa (DS-2019 Form).

 - Accident & sickness insurance for the duration of their program dates that exceeds the U.S. Department of State requirements.

 - InterExchange Camp USA Participant Handbook, Inside the USA Guide, Camp USA T-shirt, certificate of completion, Cultural Immersion Reference Letter, and 24-hour program support throughout the summer.

 - A set stipend, according to age, covering the entire contracted time at camp (participants contracted for longer than 63 days receive an additional $30 USD per day worked).
 The work period begins the day of the contracted start date and includes any pre-camp staff training and orientation sessions.
-Support Staff must be paid minimum wage or at least $2700 USD (pre-tax).

 - Workers’ compensation insurance for any work related injuries.